ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 ![create a new repl]( https://replit-docs-images.bardia.repl.co/images/tutorials/nineties-website/create-a-new-repl.png)

-You will see that we have three files added to our project. `index.html` is the file where we will write our HTML.
-And `style.css` is where we will write our CSS.
-You can delete the `script.js` file as we won't write any JavaScript in this tutorial.
+You will see that we have three files added to our project.
+The `index.html` file is where we will write our HTML.
+The `style.css` file is where we will write our CSS.
+You can delete the `script.js` file, as we won't write any JavaScript in this tutorial.

-Replit pre-populates the `index.html` file with a bunch of code.
+Replit prepopulates the `index.html` file with a bunch of code.
 Delete everything in there as we will start from scratch.

-Copy the following line in your `index.html` file, and you will see it formatted as a heading in the browser preview window.
+Copy the following line in your `index.html` file, and you will see it formatted as a heading in the browser preview window:

 ```html
 <h1>Web Design in the 90s</h1>